 - The NT exports live cattle to a number of countries, most of which are located in South East Asia (Chart 3).

-- In 2022, international live cattle exports from the NT fell by 24.1% to 178,482 head.
-The decline is largely due to limited supply with cattle being redirected to interstate markets.
+- In 2024, international live cattle exports from the NT increased by 42% to around 274,000 head.
+The increase is largely due to increased demand from Indonesia and favourable weather conditions.

 - In 2016, Indonesia allowed the import of frozen buffalo meat as a substitute for low value beef products, in response to high prices for Australian cattle.
 The Indonesian government also introduced a 5:1 feeder-breeder policy in late 2017, which was revised in July 2019 to require 5% of exported cattle be fertile breeders.